The Unapproved

 2. The work-trade was a real written agreement.
 Sol issued coupon code ALTPAY on April 3, 2024 in direct exchange for AI tool development.
 Both parties stated the terms in writing.

 3. I delivered work before the agreement was even finalized.
-Solair was delivered March 30 — three days before ALTPAY was issued April 3.
+Solair was delivered March 30, three days before ALTPAY was issued April 3.
 The SolSpace Support Guide chatbot was delivered May 6.
-Additional tools were in progress when Sol called the project off.
+More tools were in progress when Sol called the project off.

 4. Sol endorsed the community concept, then launched it with someone else weeks later.
 May 1 and May 4: "This is dope" / "I think you're onto something."
 May 25: withdrawal email. ~June 19: NeuroSpicy Community announced.
 Sol's June 20 reply: "I apologize that the idea of a community didn't work out through a partnership between us."